fib-app

 Function

-APIs can be defined for the Model, and complex data operations can be completed by customizing the Function.
+APIs can be defined for the Model, and complex data operations can be completed through custom Functions.

-The vast majority of permissions can be controlled by ACL, and no function is required to complete object-based permissions.
+Most permissions can be controlled through ACL, and object-based permissions do not need to be implemented through Function.
 Function can be used to complete data-based permissions, such as granting permissions to different user groups based on approval status.
 And multiple modifications, such as the need to modify multiple database records.